wpilibsuite/frc-docs/source/docs/contributing/frc-docs/style-guide.rst

 Text
 ----

-All text content should be on the same line, if you need readability, use the word-wrap function of your editor.
+All text content should be on the same line.
+If you need readability, use the word-wrap function of your editor.

 Use the following case for these terms: